hakk

 Basic Operations

-• pop() - removes an item from the top of the stack.
+• Push: Adding an element to the top of the stack.

-• peek() - returns the value of the top element without removing it.
+• Peek (or Top): Viewing the top element of the stack without removing it.

 Implementations